-New fans often come with some way to modify the distance of the fan from the ceiling.
-Especially in the case of a fan with a light kit, it is nice to mount it closer to the ceiling so that the globe (and blades depending on your height) are too high to hit with your head.
+New fans often come with some way to change the distance of the fan from the ceiling.
+Especially with a fan with a light kit, it is nice to mount it closer to the ceiling so that the globe (and blades depending on your height) are too high to hit with your head.

-Mounting the fan goes best with a second person.
-At some point during installation, there comes a time where you need three hands to make it happen.
+During installation, there comes a time where you need three hands to make it happen.
 Trying to keep wires in tubes, holding the fan up, and screwing the bracket into the junction box is very difficult for a single person.
-With some practice it gets easier, but with a helper you can avoid a lot of frustration.
+With some practice, it gets easier, but with a helper, you can avoid a lot of frustration.
 Using fish tape may also simplify the process by letting you physically mount the fan before pulling the wires through the mounting tube.

-In an older home the trick is to make absolutely sure you get the electrical box for the fan securely attached to a truss.
+In an older home, the trick is to make absolutely sure you get the electrical box for the fan securely attached to a truss.
 The panel itself will not support the weight no matter what kind of anchor you use.

-The other challange in an older home is how to connect to power.
-Given the way mobile homes are constructed there is no easy way to pull a wire up through the wall from a wall outlet and then above the ceiling to the fixture.
+The other challenge in an older home is how to connect to power.
+Given the way mobile homes are constructed, there is no easy way to pull a wire up through the wall from a wall outlet and then above the ceiling to the fixture.
 The best way I found was to use one of the “Wire Mould” products.
 They hide the wire and hold it to the wall/ceiling.

 The good news about ceiling fans is that finding replacement parts is simplicity itself.
 Unless the fan is a fancy specialty fan (not likely), the design has changed little in appearance in many years.
 I replaced the light kit on a fan that was 20 years old (the switch had failed).
 There was no discernable difference between the original fan and the new light kit, except perhaps for some dust.

-As the fan ages, it may start to wobble, hum, click, or do other annoying things.
+As the fan ages, it may wobble, hum, click, or do other annoying things.
 Many times, the wobble can be reduced or eliminated by removing dust from the fan blades.
 Use a damp cloth or paper towel for this.
 You may also want to cover the area below the fan to catch any fleeing dust bunnies.
-Many of the other issues on an old fan (including wobble) are caused by wear on the motor.
+Many other issues on an old fan (including wobble) are caused by wear on the motor.
 In these cases, it’s easiest to just replace the fan.